 - pass all the safety assessments relevant to the airline (IOSA, EU Black List) and the home country (such as USOAP, IASA) with top ratings

-- be uninvolved of any systemic operational risks such as seasonal bad weather conditions, topography or many ocean routes, and
+- be uninvolved in any systemic operational risks such as seasonal bad weather conditions, topography, or many ocean routes, and

 All parameters combined are 33, which make up the entire Risk Index.
 This means 366 % more criteria than before.

 What does the JACDEC Risk-Index tell me as a passenger?